 Average Roof Replacement Cost in Providence, RI (2026)

-What are the wholesale roofing material costs in Providence, RI in 2026?
+What are the wholesale roofing material costs in Providence in 2026?

 Shingle Brand / Product Tier Wholesale Cost Per Square (2026) Total Material Cost (22 Squares)